Research internship (NWI-IMC047, 15 EC)

 some planning ahead.

-supervisor who is an ICIS staff member (i.e. an assistant,
+`internal' supervisor who is an ICIS staff member (i.e. an

 There is a faculty-wide

-administrative procedure for the internships: you have to register in Osiris when you start, and at the end you have to submit your final report, as a single PDF file, to the thesis submission website.
+administrative procedure for the internships: to register in Osiris when you start and to submit your final report.

 This procedure is not only used for the research internship